-This delicious coffee comes to us through a strong relationship between Joe and the El Paraiso growers association in Huila.
+This coffee comes to us through a strong relationship between Joe and the El Paraiso growers' association in Huila.
 From the beginning of our roasting adventure, El Paraiso, in association with importer/exporter Caravela, has connected Joe with a number of excellent, high-quality Colombian coffees.
-Joe currently purchases 40% of El Paraiso’s annual output.
 This particular selection was grown by a special group of El Paraiso’s member farmers: The Guarnizo Family.

 The Guarnizo family is made up of nine brothers and one sister who own and operate six farms in the area surrounding the town of Tarqui.
 Their farms sit between 1600 and 1800 meters in elevation on the eastern slopes of the Central Cordillera in the Andes Mountains.
-The siblings primarily grow Caturra and Colombia coffee varieties, with plantings of Yellow Caturra and Geisha planned for the next few years.
+The siblings primarily grow Caturra and Colombia coffee varieties, with plantings of Yellow Caturra.
 Processing and drying here is very simple, but carefully monitored.
 The cherries are placed in a tank filled with water where the floating cherries are separated from the higher quality, denser cherries that sink to the bottom.
 After passing through a basic depulping machine with a small amount of water, the seeds are then fermented for 24 hours in tile-lined tanks.
-After fermentation, the coffee is washed in the same tank with fresh water before being placed on raised beds to dry.
+After fermentation, the coffee is washed in the same tank with fresh water before drying.

 This part of Colombia has two harvests per year.
 The first semester runs from April–July while the second usually runs from October–December.
 The two growing periods allow us to have fresh coffee from these farms all year round.